Proving the Thesis - General Principles

 Visuals

-Pictures, charts, graphs, drawings, and diagrams; not appropriate in writing for all courses – check with instructor if not indicated on assignment
+Pictures, charts, graphs, drawings, and diagrams; not appropriate in writing for all courses – check with your instructor if it is not indicated on your assignment.

 Rhetorical Modes as Types of Proof